antbucc/PE4GenAI/docs/01-Let's Start/2-Cards.md

 5. **Feedback Loop:** A mechanism for iteratively improving the generative AI model based on feedback from users or evaluators.
 This may involve refining the input prompts, adjusting model parameters, or incorporating additional training data to enhance performance.

-Overall, the meta-model of a generative AI task  helps define the key components involved in the task and their relationships, facilitating the design, execution, and evaluation of generative AI tasks in various applications.
+Overall, the model of a generative AI task  helps define the key components involved in the task and their relationships, facilitating the design, execution, and evaluation of generative AI tasks in various applications.

 # Card Instance